craftcms/nitro/README.md

 2. Run `nitro apply` to apply the `nitro.yaml` change to the machine.

-Once that’s done, yous should be able to [SSH](#ssh) into your machine and see the newly-mounted directory in there.
+Once that’s done, yous should be able to tunnel into your machine using the [`ssh`](#ssh) command, and see the newly-mounted directory in there.

 ## Running Multiple Machines